Metakira/starter-hugo-academic/content/project/indian-generative-sequencer/index.md

 ---
 For my 7th semester at Srishti, I worked with the designers at MOD foundation to conceive of an art installation for their urban screen, a conceptual digital doorway to enlighten the citizens of Bengaluru to what's happening in their neighborhood.

  In lines with broader areas of my practice, I designed and prototyped a working Kasuti-inspired geometrical music sequencer installation that outputs notes in *Ahir Bhairav*.
-This project documents my use of a computational design process in order to achieve a final outcome
+This project documents my use of a computational design process (i.e [Design Space Exploration](https://medium.com/generative-design/step-1-generate-6bf73fb3a004)) in order to achieve a final outcome